 What causes bad breath in dogs

-Whenever a dog eats, food particles mix with bacteria in the mouth, and if teeth are not brushed soon after eating, the residue forms a film called plaque.
-Plaque in turn can harden into tartar if not brushed away and when tartar develops beneath the gum line it can lead to periodontitis.
+Whenever a dog eats, food particles mix with bacteria in the dog’s mouth, and if your pet’s teeth are not brushed soon after eating, the residue forms a film called plaque.
+Plaque buildup in turn can harden into tartar if not brushed away and when tartar buildup develops beneath the gum line it can lead to periodontal disease.

 There are a range of other medical issues that can lead to bad breath, including diabetes, liver or kidney disease, and gastrointestinal issues.
 If your dog’s breath is consistently foul, and you notice other symptoms, like loss of appetite, excessive drooling or drinking, or vomiting, be sure to consult your vet.

 Natural ways to cure bad dog breath

 Can’t get your dog on board with a traditional toothbrush yet?
 Try working up to a full brushing by wrapping a clean piece of gauze around your finger and running it over your dog’s teeth.
 There are also rubber brushes that fit on the end of your finger.
 Never use human toothpaste as it may contain xylitol, an ingredient that can cause liver failure in dogs.
 You should also avoid baking soda, and it’s not good for dogs to ingest.
 Use a dedicated dog toothpaste.